rmsouza/zimbra-immail/README.md

   Zimbra & imMail Integration
 </h1>

-Here you will find important instructions to install a Zimlet that makes possible the integration between Zimbra Collaboration Server and imMail (Instant Messenger for Companies), and make an amazing integration with both inside the Zimbra Web Client.
+Here you will find important instructions to install a Zimlet that makes possible the integration between Zimbra Collaboration Server and imMail (Instant Messenger for Companies), and make an amazing integration with both inside the Zimbra Web Client..

 # Installation